top of page

 • Utilize methods and therapies which minimize the risk of harmful side effects, using the least force necessary;

-• Avoid when possible the harmful suppression of symptoms; and
+• Avoid the harmful suppression of symptoms when possible; and

 • Acknowledge, respect, and work with individual's self-healing process.

-• The Healing Power of Nature: Naturopaths recognize the inherent self-healing process within people.
-Naturopaths act to identify and remove obstacles to healing and recovery, and to facilitate and augment this inherent self-healing process.
+• The Healing Power of Nature: Traditional Naturopaths recognize the inherent self-healing process within people.
+Traditional Naturopaths act to identify and remove obstacles to healing and recovery, and to facilitate and augment this inherent self-healing process.

-• Doctor as Teacher: Naturopaths educate their clients and encourage self-responsibility for health.
+• Doctor as Teacher: Traditional Naturopaths educate their clients and encourage self-responsibility for health.
 They also recognize and employ the therapeutic potential of an advisory relationship.

-• Prevention: Naturopaths emphasize the prevention of illness by assessing risk factors, heredity and susceptibility, and by making appropriate interventions with their clients to prevent illness.
+• Prevention: Traditional Naturopaths emphasize the prevention of illness by assessing risk factors, heredity and susceptibility, and by making appropriate interventions with their clients to prevent illness.

 bottom of page